SQL-Academy/en.sql-academy/course/module-2/operator-like/article.md

 ---
 meta:
-    title: 'LIKE operator'
+  title: "LIKE operator"
-    description: 'SQL syntax of the LIKE operator to search for records by a patterned string'
+  description: "SQL syntax of the LIKE and ILIKE operators to search for records by a patterned string"
 ---

 # LIKE operator